geehyeS2/assignment01/README.md

 # assignment01
-This assignmet is machine learning of chung-ang university.
+This assignnmet is a machine learning of assignment at chung-ang university.